 Can I donate anonymously and still get a tax receipt?

 With us, you can.
-We have an option for donors to submit only an email in order to receive an automatic tax receipt.
-This option is not supported by all of our nonprofits, but most of them allow anonymous donations!
+We have an option for donors to submit only an email in order to receive an automatic donation receipt that can be used for tax filing purposes.
+This option is not supported by all of our nonprofits, but most of them allow anonymous donations.